Ironstone Drifts near waterfalls in Carr Wood, Beckhole

 In one of the bays the retaining wall which looks to have been anchored with large wires has collapsed, the faces of wall were once lined with wrought iron which was removed when the mine was abandoned.

-Ironstone and coal would loaded into the top and calcined ore drawn out from the bottom, it has been estimated that each kiln could produce around 2000 tons of calcined ore a week using about 80 tons of coal.
+Ironstone and coal would loaded into the top and calcined ore drawn out from the bottom, It has been estimated that each kiln could produce around 2000 tons of calcined ore a week using about 80 tons of coal.
+In a more complete bay the top courses of fire bricks are balancing precariously on small pins.

-While there are four small tunnels / flues entering the faces of the bay at the base.
+There are four small tunnels / flues entering the faces of the bay at the base.